lyvinhhung/Udacity-Data-Analyst-Nanodegree/p5 - Identify Fraud from Enron Email/README.md

       verbose=0)
 ```
 __Question 5:*What is validation, and what’s a classic mistake you can make if you do it wrong?
 How did you validate your analysis?*__

 Validation comprises set of techniques to make sure our model generalizes with the remaining part of the dataset.
 A classic mistakes, which was briefly mistaken by me, is over-fitting where the model performed well on training set but have substantial lower result on test set.
 In order to overcome such classic mistake, we can conduct cross-validation (provided by the `evaluate` function in `poi_id.py` where I start 1000 trials and divided the dataset into 3:1 training-to-test ratio.
+Main reason why we would use StratifiedSuffleSplit rather than other splitting techniques avaible is due to the nature of our dataset, which is extremely small with only 14 Persons of Interest.
+A single split into a training & test set would not give a better estimate of error accuracy.
+Therefore, we need to randomly split the data into multiple trials while keeping the fraction of POIs in each trials relatively constant.

 __Question 6:*Give at least 2 evaluation metrics, and your average performance for each of them.
 Explain an interpretation of your metrics that says something human-understandable about your algorithm's performance*__

 For this assignment, I used `precision` & `recall` as 2 main evaluation metrics.
-The best performance belongs to logistic regression (`precision: 0.386` & `recall: 0.4252`) which is also the final model of choice, as logistic regression is also widely used in text classification, we can actually extend this model for email classification if needed.
+The best performance belongs to logistic regression (`precision: 0.382` & `recall: 0.415`) which is also the final model of choice, as logistic regression is also widely used in text classification, we can actually extend this model for email classification if needed.
 Precision refer to the ratio of true positive (predicted as POI) to the records that are actually POI while recall described ratio of true positives to people flagged as POI.
 Essentially speaking, with a precision score of 0.386, it tells us if this model predicts 100 POIs, there would be 38 people are actually POIs and the rest 62 are innocent.
 With recall score of 0.4252, this model finds 42% of all real POIs in prediction.
 This model is amazingly perfect for finding bad guys without missing anyone, but with 42% probability fo wrong

-With a precision score of 0.31, it tells us that if this model predicts 100 POIs, then the chance would be 31 people who are truely POIs and the rest 69 are innocent.
-On the other hand, with a recall score of 0.81, this model can find 81% of all real POIs in prediction.
+With a precision score of 0.38, it tells us that if this model predicts 100 POIs, then the chance would be 38 people who are truely POIs and the rest 62 are innocent.
+On the other hand, with a recall score of 0.415, this model can find 42% of all real POIs in prediction.
 Due to the nature of the dataset, `accuracy` is not a good measurement as even if non-POI are all flagged, the accuracy score will yield that the model is a success.

 ### References:
 - [Introduction to Machine Learning (Udacity)](https://www.udacity.com/course/viewer#!/c-ud120-nd)